Install Extra Dependencies

 Your job will run in a Linux environment.
 You can use the APT package

 manager to install dependencies using

-You can install packages (Python or otherwise) interactively inside Jupyter Notebooks.
-To execute a non-Python command inside a Notebook, prepend it with
+You can install packages (Python or otherwise) interactively inside Workspaces.
+To execute a non-Python command inside a Jupyter Notebook on Workspaces, prepend it with

 For example, to install

 You can also use this method to install non-Python packages.
 For example, to install OpenAI Universe inside your Notebook, you can execute

 !git clone https://github.com/openai/universe.git && cd universe && pip install -e .

 Here are the steps to enable the extensions (we will show you how to do it for the RISE extension):

 Open a Terminal on a Workspace and run the configuration steps: